ubpb/metacrunch/Readme.md

 ### Defining a destination

-A destination is an object that writes the transformed data to an external system.
+A destination is an object that writes the transformed data to an external system (e.g. a file, database etc.).
 Implementing destinations is easy – [see notes below](#implementing-destinations).
 A destination receives the return value from the last transformation as a parameter if the return value from the last transformation was not `nil`.

-Using destinations is optional.
-In most cases using the last transformation to write the data to an external system is fine.
-Destinations are useful if the required code is more complex.

 ```ruby
 # File: my_etl_job.metacrunch